All Products

 Note

-Taking the splitAt command as an example, for more information, see sh.splitAt(), sh.splitFind(), Split Chunks in a Sharded Cluster.
+Taking the splitAt command as an example, for more information, see sh.splitAt(), sh.splitFind(), and Split Chunks in a Sharded Cluster.

 sh.splitAt("<db>.<coll>", {"<shardKey>":<split_value>})